termsurf/tree/readme.md

 ## Welcome

-NoteText is a little more than a markup language, tending toward a programming language.
+NoteText (see the [website](https://note.surf)) is a little more than a markup language, tending toward a programming language.
 In fact, it can be used for a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.

 Install the
 [syntax highlighter](https://marketplace.visualstudio.com/items?itemName=termsurf.note-text)